Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 - That is it!
 There are some more details on this protocol in [Resources](#resources "Resources") for the curious.

 I typically use the FastLED library to control these LEDs.
 It is a powerful library, but simple things are simple.
+- One thing to note is that mixing three colors of LEDs (RBG) is baked deeply into the FastLED library.
+It appears to be quite difficult to adjust it to handle other combinations such as RBGW.

 Because we are already using the USB serial port for debugging, we will dedicate a Digital pin as the "software" serial data line.
 FastLED will take care of using the Digital pin to send a serial data stream.